w3c/wai-quick-start/source/developing.html.erb.md

 layout: guide
 ---

-These tips cover the basics of accessible web development.
-This is not an exhaustive list of requirements for web accessibility, but cover important points and provide links to help you find out more.
+These introductory tips cover the basics of accessible web development.
+This is not an exhaustive list of requirements for web accessibility, but will help you start in the right direction.

 {:.toc .no_toc}
 ## On this page